 Coding activities start in our early childhood program with our intent that all students graduate LRS being digitally literate.
-Even our beginner program participates with technology units that aim at building a foundational vocabulary and understanding of some of the basic concepts of technology.
+In the Beginners program, our nursery school-age students are given the opportunity to become familiar with technology units that aim at building a foundational vocabulary and understanding of some of the basic concepts of technology.
 Much of what is needed to be digitally literate and proficient with coding starts with fundamental skills that are often better taught without devices.

-Hands on activities with lights, LEDs, circuits, and motors are excellent concrete ways for young learners to see cause and effect, as well as to start building a vocabulary around technology.
+Hands-on activities with lights, LEDs, circuits, and motors are excellent concrete ways for young learners to see cause and effect, as well as to start building a vocabulary around technology.
 In Nursery, children play an “unplugged” board game, which introduces them to logic puzzles and sequencing.
-Nursery students also practice those skills critical to early programming, devising methodical, clear and logical problem-solving techniques, algorithms that are simple yet fundamental to all future coding success.
-The Nursery students also have an opportunity to assemble and breakdown basic circuits.
+Nursery school students also practice those skills critical to early programming, devising methodical, clear and logical problem-solving techniques, algorithms that are simple yet fundamental to all future coding success.
+The nursery school students also have an opportunity to assemble and breakdown basic circuits.

 With a 1:1 Chromebook program, the fourth and fifth grade students develop coding skills using Scratch during weekly coding classes.
 Developing a set of problem-solving skills and techniques they demonstrate a fluency with underlying computer programming fundamentals like loops, conditionals, and debugging.
 Students manipulate sophisticated commands and logic to story tell, to create animations and games of their own design, and to showcase their learning in other subjects.
 Fourth- and fifth-grade students also become more fluent with a variety of productivity and digital communication tools and Chromebook Apps.
 They learn the fundamental steps to locate and evaluate online information and to cite them appropriately in their academic research – skills that will define their academic research for years to come.